mwafrika/space_traveller_hub/README.md

 # MV-Module2-capstone

-> **Space-Travelers-Hub** is a web application displaying real live data from the SpaceX API.
-Allows users to book rockets, to book dragons and join selected space missions.
-You can also cancel any reservation you wish.
+> The **Space-Travelers-Hub** is a web application that displays real-time data from the SpaceX API.
+Users can book rockets, dragons, and join selected space missions.
+You may also cancel any reservations that you wish.
 > **The API used for this project are:**

 - [Rockets](https://api.spacexdata.com/v3/rockets)